 How do I apply for housing?

-To secure SVA housing, please submit the $800 housing deposit ($300 nonrefundable Housing Placement Fee and $500 Security Deposit) using the Undergraduate Enrollment Fee and Housing Deposit Form to the Office of Admissions.
+To secure SVA housing, please submit a $300 nonrefundable Housing Placement Fee using the Undergraduate Enrollment Fee and Housing Deposit Form to the Office of Admissions.
 After you have paid the fees, Residence Life will send an email to your SVA email address inviting you to complete the online housing application.
 These invitations are sent on a weekly basis.

 Students will also be asked about their living preferences, such as sleeping habits, cleanliness, and social levels.
 Our system uses the responses to these questions along with student preferences to help match roommates and suitemates.

 Students will be asked to indicate their room type preferences including single, small single, double, and small double.
 These preferences are taken into consideration along with availability and the student profile during the placement process.
 As placements are made based on availability, it is not always possible to accommodate student’s top choices.

 We encourage students to pay their $300 Housing Placement Fee prior to May 1, to ensure housing for the upcoming academic year.

 Housing Placement Fees

 All incoming students intending to live in SVA housing are required to pay a $300 Housing Placement fee.